Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Experiments

-To investigate the effectiveness of three key techniques in DISCO (\textit{i.e.}, DA-Aug, DA-Ref, and DA-Est), we gradually integrate them into training.
-Note that the implementation of DA-Est is heavily based on DA-Ref thus it cannot be adopted independently.
-The experimental results are reported in Table~\ref{tab:component}, where we also list per-category performance for a detailed comparison.
+To investigate the effectiveness of three key techniques in DISCO, we gradually integrate them into training.
+Note that the implementation of DA-Est is heavily based on DA-Ref thus it cannot be used independently.
+The experimental results are reported in Table~\ref{tab:component}, which are based on VOC at the $40\%$ noise level.
 Notably, using only DA-Aug or DA-Ref can considerably contribute to performance improvement.
 DA-Ref seems to be more effective since it comes with refined ground-truths for better localization.
 Moreover, its detection performance can be further boosted when collaborating with DA-Aug or DA-Est. It is also worth noting that DA-Est can achieve $+4.1 \text{AP}_{50}$ improvement by enhancing the robustness of detectors.
-Adopting all three techniques, our DISCO can attain superior detection performance in almost all categories, demonstrating the performance improvement of these components.
+Using all three techniques, our DISCO can attain superior detection performance in almost all categories.
+Because of the space limit, more ablation studies such as hyperparameter sensitivity and backbone compatibility are provided in Appendix~\ref{app:more_abl}.